— Officially: República de Ecuador.

-— Structure: Dominant-party state.
-In theory, the president is elected directly, while the legislature (Asamblea Nacional) is elected in the provinces and by party-list proportional representation.
+— Structure: The president is elected directly, while the legislature (Asamblea Nacional) is elected in the provinces and by party-list proportional representation.

 — Recent history: Elected president Jamil Mahuad (1998-2000) was deposed by the military, dissatisfied aboriginals, and the vice president, Gustavo Noboa, who then replaced him (2000-3).
 An election for a permanent president was held in 2002, but was unfortunately won by one of the leaders of the coup, Lucio Gutiérrez (2003-5).
 Gutiérrez himself was then deposed by the legislature of the time, the Congreso, replaced by vice president Alfredo Palacio (2005-7).
 During his time in office, Gutiérrez made Ecuador more autocratic, most recently by removing the membership of the supreme court.
 An election for a permanent replacement was held in 2006; Álvaro Noboa and Rafael Correa finished first and second, but Correa won the runoff.
 Correa (2007-17) presented himself as a moderate ally of Hugo Chávez, but his behavior in office was more Chavista than moderate.
 A referendum was forced through in 2007 for a constitutional assembly, which was officially approved.
 Congressional opponents were dismissed; the supreme court judges who ordered them reinstated were removed by the pro-Correa majority; and two dozen legislators were charged with treason.
 Correa’s Alianza País claimed victory in the vote for the assembly, which abolished the Congreso altogether and established itself as the new legislature (the current Asamblea Nacional).
 A referendum for the new constitution was also claimed successful, leading to still more power for Correa.
 He officially won an early re-election in 2009, and a third term in 2013.
-A 2017 vote to replace him led to a runoff between Moreno of the AP and Guillermo Lasso of Creando Oportunidades (Creo), which Moreno was declared to have won, narrowly; at the same time, País was awarded a majority in the Assembly, on a reported 39% of the popular vote.
+A 2017 vote to replace him led to a runoff between Lenín Moreno (2017-21) of the AP and Lasso of Creo, which Moreno was declared to have won, narrowly; at the same time, País was awarded a majority in the Assembly, on a reported 39% of the popular vote.
+However, in 2021, Moreno did not run for reelection, and País was completely wiped out in the legislative elections, while UnEs secured a strong plurality.
+The presidential election led to a runoff between Andrés Arauz of UnEs and Lasso, which Lasso then won.